Understanding the Importance of pH in Cocoa Powder

 - Light brown to reddish color

-- Bold, slightly acidic cocoa taste
+- Bold and slightly acidic taste

 - Strong cocoa aroma